 But THEN.
 This morning I saw a viral Facebook post about playground safety that made my heart stop for a minute.

 Because I’ve made this specific playground safety mistake SEVERAL times, and apparently, my kids and I just got lucky.

-In a post that has been shared over a whopping 98,000 times, mom Heather Clare shares what happened to her and her daughter at the playground a few years ago so that other parents can be informed.
+In a post that had been shared over a whopping 98,000 times at the time of publication, mom Heather Clare shares what happened to her and her daughter at the playground a few years ago so that other parents can be informed.
 Because, she says, she had NO idea what she was doing with her daughter was dangerous AT ALL.

 So every year I do a PSA on going down a slide with your child on your lap.
 When Meadow was 12 months old (I went down with Matthew first, but he was lucky) , I went down the slide with her on my lap and her foot got caught between me and the slide.
 This picture is the moment her leg was breaking.

 Warning: I’ll pause here to say some of you may find this picture disturbing, now that you know what it is of.
 (When I saw it before I had read what it was, I wasn’t disturbed.
 It’s not graphic.)

 She’s still smiling… because it was happening at this exact moment.
 When we went to the ER, the super empathetic [sarcasm] doctor lectured me on how common this injury is.
 I had no idea.
 I thought everyone took their kids down the slide.
 I strongly feel every playground should have a warning sign, but since I’ve never seen one (and we go to ALOT of playgrounds), I share this picture every year in hopes that the pain Meadow felt and the guilt that I still feel will save other babies and parents from the same.
 Don’t ever go down a slide with a baby on your lap.
 There is no SAFE way to go down a slide with your little.

 ETA: For all of the common sense posts… it is literally one of the top 3 reasons young children are seen in the ER during the Spring and Summer.